 After all, a first-class ticket can be four times the price of an economy ticket, so most of us are stuck with the grim reality of a crappy economy experience.

-Ever sat in cattle class, green with envy, watching someone get an upgrade and wondered why it wasn’t you?
-Me too, but these tips on how to get flight upgrades have worked for me – all without paying an extra penny.
+Ever sat in cattle class, green with envy, watching someone else get an upgrade and wondered why it wasn’t you?
+These tips on how to get flight upgrades have worked for me, all without me paying an extra penny.

 In a MoneySavingExpert.com poll, 14% of the respondents said they had received an upgrade, so it’s well worth a bit of effort to try to snag one.
 I’ve used these tips for years and enjoyed free flight upgrades, both on short trips and long-haul flights.

-It’s fair to say though that it is getting increasingly difficult to bag a free upgrade.
-Airlines charge for everything today and seat allocation is largely computerised.
+Airlines already charge for everything, and seat allocation is mainly computerised.
 Extra legroom seats and seats at the front of the economy cabin all come with a premium price tag, so your chances of a 100% free upgrade are shrinking almost as fast as legroom space in economy cabins.
-These tips can improve your chances though – especially the first two!

-How to Get Flight Upgrades: Before You Book
+How to Get Flight Upgrades: What to do Before You Book

 Pay with an Air Miles Credit Card

-This is the biggie.
-The game changer.
-The way the travel pros do it.
-Air Miles credit cards help you rack up air miles quickly.
-You’ll earn miles every time you fly, plus every time you use your card.
-Plus – lots of cards have sign up bonuses.
-When you’ve earned enough miles, you can use them to get free flights, but you’ll still have to pay any taxes and fees.
+Credit cards are THE game-changer and the way the travel pros manage to muscle into the front of the queue for flight upgrades.
+Air Miles credit cards help you rack up air miles quickly because you earn miles every time you fly, and every time you use your card.
+Plus – lots of cards have sign-up bonuses.
+When you’ve got enough miles, simply use them to get free flights, but don’t forget you’ll still have to pay any taxes and fees.